 - Did the agent get stuck in a loop, repeatedly trying the same failed action?

-Simple logging might capture tool inputs and outputs, but it often misses the crucial intermediate "thoughts" or reasoning steps the LLM takes, especially in architectures like ReAct (Reasoning and Acting).
+Simple logging might capture tool inputs and outputs, but it often misses the intermediate reasoning steps or structured tool calls the LLM makes.
 To effectively diagnose issues and optimize behavior, we need a detailed, step-by-step record of the agent's execution path.

 LangSmith is designed specifically to address this challenge within the LangChain ecosystem.
 When integrated into your application (as discussed further in Chapter 5), it automatically captures detailed traces of LangChain components, including agents and their constituent parts.